 He looked eagerly at Mary, awaiting a response.
 Silence, and then “what on earth am I looking at?.”
 Edgar wasn’t sure how to respond—“it’s… a network diagram.”
 Mary laughed, “yes, I gathered as much.
 It looks very nice, but I’m not sure I prefer it to a bar chart.”
 She paused before continuing “but maybe I just need some time to get used to it, or to see several examples of these side by side in order to make sense of what it’s telling me”.
 Edgar breathed a sigh of relief and smiled cautiously, wanting to preserve the collaborative and open spirit that had characterised their conversation.
 Looking at her watch and then back at the screen, Mary closed the meeting, shaking hands with Edward and smiling warmly before saying “that’s a good start for today—if we can get it right, this has a lot of potential.
 Let’s see where we can take it”.

 This blog is part of EURITO’s scoping phase activities, and communicates findings from the “Literature review report: The role of data in the R&I policy cycle” and the first Policy Stakeholder Workshop held on 17 April 2018.
 To explore in more detail, please refer to:

 We encourage policymakers, researchers, industry actors and the public involved in R&I policy and those with a general interest in big data for decision-making to reach out.
-You can do this by subscribing to our newsletter, following updates on EURITO website, Medium and social media channels.
-You also reach out to the Consortium directly by emailing [email protected].
+You can do this by subscribing to our newsletter or following updates on the EURITO page, Medium and social media channels.
+You can also reach out to the Consortium directly by emailing [email protected]

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement No. 770420 – EURITO.